diafygi/b2g_inari_nightly/README.md

-#Nightly Firefox OS builds for the ZTE Open (inari)
+#Nightly Firefox OS builds for the ZTE Open

+**NOTE: [Bug #965180](https://bugzilla.mozilla.org/show_bug.cgi?id=965180) is currently preventing me from successfully building nightlies.
+Will update this script when that bug is resolved**

-This is the code I'm using to build nightly versions of Firefox OS (Boot-2-Gecko, or b2g for short).
+This is the code I'm using to build nightly versions of Firefox OS (Boot-2-Gecko, or b2g for short) for the ZTE Open (config name: inari).
 I am building on a VPS with 3GB of RAM and Debian 7.
 I based these steps off of the official Firefox OS Build instructions: https://developer.mozilla.org/en-US/Firefox_OS/Building_and_installing_Firefox_OS

 The `build_branches.sh` and `README.md` is released under the GPLv2.
 The other files (`boot_adapted_for_zte_open_commercial_editions.img` and `backup-inari.zip`) are released under their owner's respective licenses.